CursorTouch/Android-MCP/README.md

 - `Wait-Tool`: Pause for a defined duration.
 - `State-Tool`: Combined snapshot of active apps and interactive UI elements.
 - `Notification-Tool`: To access the notifications seen on the device.
+- `Shell-Tool`: To execute shell commands on the android device.

 ## ⚠️ Caution